kelvinMakamu/akan_nomenclature/README.md

 It checks if birth date provided is in the future   | Date:29&nbsp;Month: 12&nbsp; Year: 2020      | Failed to derive akan name.
 Birth date cannot be in the future.
 It checks if month and year provided is in the future   | Month: 7 &nbsp;Year: 2020   | Failed to derive akan name.
 Birth date cannot be in the future.
-It returns the day of the week from the date of birth provided   | Date:26&nbsp;Month: 5&nbsp; Year: 2020     | Tuesday It returns the Akan Name when date of birth and gender values are provided  |  Gender: Male&nbsp;Date:26&nbsp;Month: 5&nbsp; Year: 2020 | Kwame
+It returns the day of the week from the date of birth provided   | Date:26&nbsp;Month: 5&nbsp; Year: 2020     | Tuesday It returns the Akan Name when date of birth and gender values are provided  |  Gender: Male&nbsp;Date:26&nbsp;Month: 5&nbsp; Year: 2020 | Gender: MALE
+Birth Day: Tuesday
+Birth Date: 26-May-2020
+Your Akan Name is : Kwabena
 ## Technologies Used
 * HTML5
 * CSS3